 Some questions you might ask to work out why your child is hitting:

 How were you feeling right before you hit X?

 What happened right before you wanted to hit?

 Even an older child might not be able to answer these questions, but the resulting conversation might offer some insights and help you have a good guess at the reason behind the behavior.

+Even adults experience these feelings and even adults lash out sometimes.
 Haven’t we all lost our cool and lashed out, perhaps with words, when our anger has gotten the better of us?